numpy/numpy/doc/neps/nep-0051-scalar-representation.rst

     np.longdouble('3.0')

 to allow round-tripping.
-Addtionally to this change, ``float128`` will now always be printed as ``longdouble`` since the old name gives a wrong impression of precision.
+Addtionally to this change, ``float128`` will now always be printed as ``longdouble`` since the old name gives a false impression of precision.

 Backward compatibility